H11Maitree/SGVisit/_posts/2023-06-07-Chin-Chin-Eating-House-with-former-CityU-colleagues.markdown

 Beyond Hainanese Chicken Rice, Chin Chin Eating House offers a wide array of Singaporean and Southeast Asian-influenced favorites.
 We enjoyed Sambal Kangkong, Cereal Prawns, Foo Young Omelet, and Hainanese Prawn Rolls.
 The sambal kangkong, a spicy water spinach dish prepared with Belachan (fermented shrimp paste), provided a taste of authentic Singapore-Malay cuisine.

 ![]({{ site.baseurl }}/assets/img/contents/chinchin/gp95.jpeg)
-## Meeting with Former CityUs at SMU
+## Meeting with former CityU colleagues at SMU
 Following our flavorful lunch, we took a leisurely walk to the Singapore Management University's School of Computing and Information Systems.
 There, we looked forward to engaging in insightful discussions with our esteemed hosts.
 Our hosts, Dr. NGO Chong Wah, Dr. YANG Guomin, and Dr. HE Shengfeng, all have backgrounds linked to CityU.

 ![]({{ site.baseurl }}/assets/img/contents/chinchin/IMG_8704.jpg)